 PTSD in Emergency Responders after the Vegas Shooting

-However, survey respondents also said therapists from these programs are not specifically trained in PTSD treatment for first responders.
-It also suggests that nearly half of EMS workers believe these programs require significant improvement.
+However, survey respondents also said that therapists from CISM programs do not have training in providing PTSD treatment to first responders.
+The survey also suggests that nearly half of all EMS workers believe these programs require significant improvement.
 While the survey is for EMS first responders, other first responders, including firefighters and police officers, also deal with limited access to mental health programs.

 PTSD in First Responders: Signs and Symptoms You Need to Know

 It is important to be able to recognize the signs and symptoms of PTSD among first responders.
 This reality is particularly the case if you or a loved one is a first responder.
 A key point is that the signs and symptoms of PTSD can be very different among individuals.
 For example, PTSD symptoms among first responders are often different from PTSD symptoms among sexual assault survivors.
 PTSD symptoms can vary significantly among first responders, too.
 No two experiences of trauma are the same, and people process trauma differently.

 These symptoms below are specific to PTSD among first responders.

 - Intrusive memories, dreams, or flashbacks of a specific incident

 - Refusing to talk about a traumatic event